A PDF version of this policy is at the bottom of the page.

 2-4.
 Technology Procurement

 New technology purchased for EWU will conform to accessibility standards, if the technology is commercially available and its purchase does not result in undue financial and administrative burdens or a fundamental alteration.
-Exceptions will be judged on a case by case basis, and can be exempted from this policy by the Vice President for Information Technology.
+Any requests to purchase technology that does not conform to accessibility standards must be approved in advance as meeting one of these exemptions by the Chief Information Officer.
 EWU may take into account a contractual commitment from a vendor to make any non-conforming technology conform to the standards before it is made available to EWU.
-In any case, EWU must independently test the product through automated, expert, and user testing, and verify that the product meets the vendor’s representations.
+In any case, EWU must test the product to verify that the product meets the vendor’s representations.
 EWU shall not use the product until the vendor satisfies its commitment to make the product conform or best conform to the relevant accessibility standards.

 Chapter 3 – Procedures